rocketlaunchr/react/README.md

 This package is an extremely thin wrapper over the native react.js API.
 The objective was to make it light-weight, developer-friendly and intuitive.
 You shouldn’t have to scour the documentation to get going — a few peeks should be adequate.
 If you know your way around the React API and you know a bit of Go, then you should be able to make prototypes and production-worthy applications in no time.

-This package is best suited for making Desktop applications using these technologies:
+This package is best suited for making cross-platform Desktop applications using these technologies:

 -   [webview](https://github.com/zserge/webview)
 -   [lorca](https://github.com/zserge/lorca)